 Frequently Asked Questions

-The City of Santa Clarita Parks, Recreation and Community Services Department is committed to making reasonable efforts to ensure that its facilities, programs, and services are accessible by all people, including people with disabilities.
+The City of Santa Clarita Recreation and Community Services Department is committed to making reasonable efforts to ensure that its facilities, programs, and services are accessible by all people, with or without special needs and/or disabilities.

-How do I determine if Inclusion is the right choice?
+How do I determine if Recreation Inclusion is the right choice?

 - An enhanced staff/participant ratio

 - Behavior Support Plan

 What are some of the basic eligibility requirements for Inclusion Services?

 The same minimum requirements which apply to a person without a disability also apply to a person with a special need and/or disability.
 These include:

 - Meeting the age and registration requirements of the program.